-- Listen to the title.
-Discuss the meaning of boing.
-It is a sound word.
-Ask: What does the sound make you think of?
-Ask students to demonstrate. - Read the title and the names of the author and illustrator.
-Help students to use the title and cover illustration to make predictions about the story. - Together look at the cover picture.
-Discuss what is happening. - Look at the title page illustration.
-Ask: What is the setting?
-What time of the day is it?
-What do you think the boys are planning?
-What might happen in the story? - Talk/walk through the pictures.
-Discuss what the boys are doing on each page.
+- Listen to the title and the name of the author and illustrator.
+Ask: Who or what do you think Chee and Chuck are?
+Together look at the cover picture.
+Ask what students know about geckos.
+Link to the nonfiction text called Geckos. - Help students to use the title and cover illustration to make predictions about the story. - Look at the title page illustration.
+What is the same or different here compared to the cover?
+What do you think might happen in the story? - Talk/walk through the pictures.
+Discuss what is happening to the geckos on each page or what they are doing.
+Bring words like gecko, island, mirror, ceiling, cupboard, curtain and termites into the conversation.
 On page 15, have students predict the ending.